bodyb/FLL-BOS/README.md

 Log Function:
 Place after every piece of movement code
+Enter either Gyro or Movement as the argument
-Logs the current angle and movement the robot travelled at the current time
+Use gyro to detect turns and use Movement to detect movement Logs the current angle and movement the robot travelled at the current time

 DetectMovement Function: